- relating to a transitional or initial stage of a process.

 The good part of it is that it invites conversation, and we saw that as a very positive thing.
 It also lacks “churchiness”, which fits us as well.

 When we talked about “Liminal”, we decided that adding the word “Church” sat right with us, that way there would be no question that we are, indeed, a church.
-But we wanted to make it even clearer and discovered that could be achieved by adding a tagline.
+But we wanted to make it even clearer, and discovered that could be achieved by adding a tagline.
 So, the final decision was made.

 The name of our church became Liminal Church of Ventura, with a tagline of “Exploring Faith, Embracing the Mystery”.

-Here are some thoughts about our name from a few members of our Leadership Team:
+Here are some thoughts about our name:

 “Our new name represents the journey of our church.
 Our own liminal space.
 The threshold between conformity and pursuit.
 Between blind faith and deeper faith.
 Liminal is not a place to just exist.
 Its nature is transitory and implies movement.
 For our body, that movement is toward the Divine.
 We are not called to be stagnant or comfortable.
 We are called to be love and to show love.
 Let us fervently continue this journey together.” – Jeff Ham